FelixMRaasch/FelixMRaasch/README.md

 I'm based in New Zealand and planning a move to the UK in the next year or two — open to opportunities on either side of the world.

+Check out my [Portfolio](https://felixmraasch.github.io) for all of my projects, micro-projects, skills, certificates, and achievements.

 **Connect:** [LinkedIn](https://linkedin.com/in/felix-raasch)